 Brette's Answer: Yes, anyone who lives with you is fair game when it comes to custody because they have influence over and contact with your child.
 Should you go to trial, you could have his probation officer testify about his behavior.

-Question: My husband and I have been separated for 2 months now.
+K Asks: We've been separated for 2 months now.
 I have begun seeing someone else, but have not brought the new guy around the children and we are not official yet because of the divorce.
 I am very worried because I spent the night at this guy's house.
 My ex claims he has me on video leaving the guys house.
 Do you think he can use that against me in court to gain custody of our kids?

 Brette's Answer: Spending time with a new boyfriend should not affect custody.
 What you do in your own time is your own business unless it has some impact on your kids.
 It could be an issue in your divorce though, so you should talk to an attorney.